View Sandra Thornton's Obituary on PostRegister.com and share memories

 Sandra was born March 12, 1937, in Saint Anthony, Idaho, to Lloy Albert Prater and Helen Jacobs Prater.
 She had fond memories of growing up in Ucon with a loving parents, an older sister (Caralyn), and younger brother (Bill).
 She felt fortunate to grow up in a small town and to make several memories with a loving family, including her grandparents Edger and Blanch Prater and Amos and Zina Walker.
 She made several life-long friendships during her growing-up years.
 She attended grammar school in Ucon, Idaho, and graduated from Bonneville High School.
 Some of her fondest memories were formed through participating in several musical groups and plays at Bonneville High School.
 She later went on to attend Ricks College.

 On May 1, 1959, she married Burt Vaughn Thornton in the Idaho Falls Temple.
-The couples first home was in Pocatello, Idaho while Burt was attending Idaho State University.
+While living in Ucon, their first son, Michael Burt was born.
+They moved to Pocatello, Idaho, while Burt was attending Idaho State University.
 While in Pocatello, Sandra worked as a secretary for Beneficial Finance.
 After graduation, Sandra and Burt moved to Las Vegas, Nevada, where Sandra was a homemaker.
-While in Las Vegas, their first son, Michael Burt was born and soon after was joined by two daughters, Laura and Janet.
+While in Las Vegas, two daughters, Laura and Janet joined the family.
 The little family moved to Iona, Idaho, shortly after Janet's birth and soon welcomed a son, Greg and two daughters, Jennifer and Nancy.
 During this time period, Sandra worked as a Tax Preparer for H&R Block, forming many treasured relationships.
 Sandra loved the little town of Iona and it was their home up to the time the couple returned from their mission for the LDS Church to Melborne, Australia.
 After returning from their mission, Sandra and Burt decided it was time to down-size and moved to their current home in Ammon, Idaho.

 Sandra has a deep and loving relationship with her Savior.
 She was a member of The Church of Jesus Christ of Latter-day Saints, serving in various capacities such as a primary worker, Relief Society, Young Women's, and Primary President.
 She loved singing in the ward choir.
 Her faith and love of the gospel will always stand as a witness to her family of Jesus Christ.